 Music recorded in a typical studio sounds lifeless.
-In a performance space the music is enhanced by reverberation, but even in an ideal space capturing that reverberation can be difficult.
+In a performance space the music is enhanced by reverberation, but even in an ideal space capturing that reverberation can be chancy.
 Lexicon reverberators solve this problem by enabling you to generate exactly the reverberance that your recordings call for.
-The Pantheon Reverb Plug-in is designed to create, through software, the acoustics of any real or conceivable space.
+Pantheon is designed to create, in the studio, the acoustics of any real or conceivable space.